Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Affordable: Hôtel de la Tour Eiffel.
 Check Rates: Booking.com

-Midrange: Grand Hôtel Lévêque.
+Mid-Range: Grand Hôtel Lévêque.
 Check Rates: Booking.com

 Eiffel Tower Views: Hotel Relais Bosquet Check Rates: Booking.com